WARNING!

 Abby (left), Avery (bottom), and Brownie (right) - on 2/28/12

 I ordered two female guinea pigs, one Abyssinian and one teddy.
 They did not come at the same time.
 The Abyssinian came first.
+[The teddy would never come.]
 I named her Abby (from Abyssinian).
 She came home on 5/27/11.
 She cost $34.99.
 I put her in the bathroom in quarantine.
-I called the vet, and he could not see her until 5/31/11, and my mother has to take her because I am taking my cat, Gino, to the vet that night.
+I called the vet, and he could not see her until 5/31/11, and my mother had to take her because I was taking my cat, Gino, to the vet that night.

-Abby is mostly white with an off brown head and a spot on her rump of the same color.
-Her eyes are pink!
-I have not had a guinea pig with pink eyes before.
-She is my sixth guinea pig that I have had in my life.
-Abby is just a weanling, maybe as young as three weeks but perhaps as many as five weeks (will see what the vet says).
-I have never had a guinea pig that was so scared before.
-She is full of energy but just wants to hide.
+Abby was mostly white with an off brown head and a spot on her rump of the same color.
+Her eyes were pink!
+I had not had a guinea pig with pink eyes before.
+She was my sixth guinea pig that I had had in my life.
+Abby was just a weanling, maybe as young as three weeks but perhaps as many as five weeks.
+I had never had a guinea pig that was so scared before.
+She was full of energy but just wanted to hide.
 By the next day, there was no sign that she had eaten or drank anything.
 I put a ramp under the water bottle because I was afraid she could not reach it.
 When she would not even eat the best fruits and veggies inside her hiding place with her, I was worried.
 My mother asked the vet's helpers who just said to puree the food.
-We syringe fed her some puree but I do not think she actually ate very much.
-I have started to weigh her bowl with the pellets to be able to tell if she ate some or not during the night.
-I bet Brownie would show her how to eat but I cannot put them together until the vet says she is not contagious or harboring parasites.
-I see not signs of either.
-She seems healthy, just petrified.
-Time will tell.
+We syringe fed her some puree but I did not think she actually ate very much.
+I started to weigh her bowl with the pellets to be able to tell if she ate some or not during the night.
+I thought Brownie would show her how to eat but I could not put them together until the vet said she was not contagious or harboring parasites.
+I saw not signs of either.
+She seemed healthy, just petrified.
+Time would tell.

 Abby went to the vet on 5/31/11.
-He told my mother she is in good shape.
-Her weight is 330 grams or 10.6 ounces.
-She is about four weeks old so her assigned birthday is 5/4/11.
-She has no ear mites or signs of guinea pig mites or lice.
-Her teeth are good.
-Her heart rate is 294 which is normal.
-Her lungs are normal and clear.
-She has mild conjunctivitis.
-He thought she was getting over a cold but I now think that she was dehydrated.
+He told my mother she was in good shape.
+Her weight was 330 grams or 10.6 ounces.
+She was about four weeks old so her assigned birthday was 5/4/11.
+She had no ear mites or signs of guinea pig mites or lice.
+Her teeth were good.
+Her heart rate was 294 which was normal.
+Her lungs were normal and clear.
+She had mild conjunctivitis.
+He thought she was getting over a cold but I thought she was dehydrated.
 Once she moved to Pigtopia that night, she started to really drink water.
 That water bottle was easier to use.
 I gave Abby a quick bath and nail trim before putting her in Pigtopia.
-She bit me during the bath so she is not so timid as I thought.
+She bit me during the bath so she was not so timid as I thought.
 I moved her to the upper level of Pigtopia and cable tied up one of the metal shelf pieces to keep the two guinea pigs apart.
-She has started to come out of her shell now that she is in there.
-She is eating fruits and vegetables, drinking, running around, and doing well.
-Brownie is not happy though.
-He has been chewing on the bars trying to get in.
+She started to come out of her shell now that she was in there.
+She was eating fruits and vegetables, drinking, running around, and doing well.
+Brownie was not happy though.
+He was chewing on the bars trying to get in.

 From the weights of her bowl, Abby ate 13 g of food on 5/28/11, 24 g on 5/29/11, 35 g on 5/30/11, and 34 g on 5/31/11.
 I stopped weighing after that.

 I put Brownie and Abby together on 6/1/11 in a cage on the ground.
-He humped her, over, and over, and over, and over.
+Brownie was neutered and not capable of being a father.
+Still, he humped her, over, and over, and over, and over.
 She squeaked a little but did not seem to mind.
 We put them in the cage and let them together.
 It was constant chasing, squeaking, and humping.
 My mother said Abby could not take it any more so I separated them again.
-I had intended to let the pigs together after we get the other girl, Daisy.
-That way, he can only pester one at a time.
+I had intended to let the pigs together after we got the other girl, Daisy.
+That way, he could only pester one at a time.

 Daisy did not arrive on 6/3/11 at the pet store so I let Brownie and Abby together that night.
 This time, he was only interested for a short while and soon went back to other piggy things like eating her veggies, turning over houses, and rooting around.
 It took her a few hours to come down the ramp but then she acted like she had been there all along and knew the place already.
-They are getting along great!
-He mostly ignores her and eats her servings of vegetables.
-Sometimes he puts on his "I'm hot" show puffing up his fur and wiggling his butt slightly but he does not make all the noise and strong butt moves that my previous male guinea pigs did.
-Abby follows him around like a little puppy sometimes and other times bounces around the cage like Tigger.
-Brownie hardly makes a noise but Abby likes to gurgle a lot but very quietly.
-I think they are happy.
+They were getting along great!
+He mostly ignored her and ate her servings of vegetables.
+Sometimes he put on his "I'm hot" show puffing up his fur and wiggling his butt slightly but he did not make all the noise and strong butt moves that my previous unneutered male guinea pigs did.
+Abby followed him around like a little puppy sometimes and other times bounced around the cage like Tigger.
+Brownie hardly made a noise but Abby liked to gurgle a lot but very quietly.
+I thought they were happy.

-As of 6/18/11, Abby is doing great.
-There are no problems although she does like to nip me when I hold her.
-She also likes to chew the plastic igloo, coroplast, and tape on it.
+As of 6/18/11, Abby was doing great.
+There were no problems although she did like to nip me when I held her.
+She also liked to chew the plastic igloo, coroplast, and tape on it.

-On 11/19/11, I got another female guinea pig, a texel named Avery.
+On 11/19/11, I got another female guinea pig, a texel named Avery (I call her Lammie).
 We shall see what Abby thinks since she rules Pigtopia.
 Go to Avery's page to read about how they did together.

 Go to Pigtopia for photos and information on Abby's home.